drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-designer-tph-inheritance.md

 It is possible to map to a TPH inheritance using Model First but you would have to write your own database generation workflow which is complex.
 You would then assign this workflow to the **Database Generation Workflow** property in the EF Designer.
 An easier alternative is to use Code First.

-#### Other Inheritance Options
+## Other Inheritance Options

 Table-per-Type (TPT) is another type of inheritance in which separate tables in the database are mapped to entities that participate in the inheritance.
 For information about how to map Table-per-Type inheritance with the EF Designer, see [EF Designer TPT Inheritance](../ef6/entity-framework-designer-tpt-inheritance.md).

 Table-per-Concrete Type Inheritance (TPC) and mixed inheritance models are supported by the Entity Framework runtime but are not supported by the EF Designer.
 If you want to use TPC or mixed inheritance, you have two options: use Code First, or manually edit the EDMX file.
 If you choose to work with the EDMX file, the Mapping Details Window will be put into “safe mode” and you will not be able to use the designer to change the mappings.

-## Pre-Requisites
+## Prerequisites

-Visual Studio 2012 or Visual Studio 2010, Ultimate, Premium, Professional, or Web Express edition.

-To complete this walkthrough, you must install the [School database](../ef6/entity-framework-school-database.md).
+To complete this walkthrough, you will need:

+- A recent version of Visual Studio.
+- The School sample Database

+See the section on [Walkthrough Prerequisites](../../../ef6/get-started/entity-framework-school-database.md) for more details.

 ## Set up the Project